Our vision, investor information and leadership team profiles

 Reliable insight into peak travel times and days of the week when consumers are most likely to visit a store is hugely valuable for real estate investors, property managers, retailers, hospitality professionals, and those in marketing and advertising.
 Connected vehicle data can provide a granular view into the days and times consumers are driving by a specific site – useful in analyzing a potential new store or restaurant opening.
 It also can show the peak days individuals are going to a shopping plaza, helping retailers optimize staffing and increase profitability.

 Analyze new site locations and evaluate retrofits in existing properties

-While it may seem that CVD features like incident reporting are more relevant to those in traffic management, the insights that businesses can get from understanding risk around their buildings is foundational to ensuring successful, safe operations.
-CVD can help illustrate simply, where there are hot spots or areas prone to accidents, whether in your parking lot or at a nearby intersection.
+While it may seem that connected vehicle data features like incident reporting are more relevant to those in traffic management, the insights that businesses can get from understanding risk around their buildings is foundational to ensuring successful, safe operations.
+It can help illustrate simply, where there are hot spots or areas prone to accidents, whether in your parking lot or at a nearby intersection.
 This information can help guide retrofit investments and is useful when evaluating new locations for stores or property investments.

 Wejo provides accurate and unbiased unique journey data, curated from millions of connected cars, to help you optimize your business strategy, underpin new propositions, improve competitiveness, and drive innovation.